-Carrier of fleas, and diseases.
-They are known to exhibit aggressive behavior toward other rat species, and human beings.
+Carriers of fleas and diseases, rats are known to exhibit aggressive behavior towards other rat species as well as human beings.
+They are known to exhibit aggressive behavior toward other rat species and human beings.
 They were responsible for the bubonic plague outbreak in the 1930's.
 Rats are known to transmit at least 35 deadly diseases.